 Three or more outstanding citations or parking on University property after your privileges have been revoked means you are subject to immediate boot.
 A fine of $50 for boot removal, plus all fines and fees owed, must be paid in full at the Office of Parking and Card Services.

 A parking citation may be appealed by filing online through mySLU.
-Select “Parking and Card Vehicle Registration, Outstanding Parking Citations” or a complete appeal form in person at the parking and card services office in DuBourg Hall, Room 33, within 14 calendar days of the citation.
+Select “Parking and Card Vehicle Registration, Outstanding Parking Citations” or a complete appeal form in person at the parking and card services office in Wool Center, Room 33, within 14 calendar days of the citation.
 Parking citation fines must be paid before filing an appeal.